• Skip to main content

 Caramel in a pan

-Take the caramel off the heat and allow to cool to room temp or until still pourable but not piping hot as this will melt the biscuit base.
+Take the caramel off the heat and allow it to cool to room temperature or until still pourable but not piping hot, as this will melt the bottom of the crust /biscuit base.

 Retrieve the base from the freezer and make sure it feels really solid all over.
 If it doesn't, return to the freezer for another 10 minutes.